Ca7Ac1/Shell/README.md

 - exit and cd
 - Semicolons
 - Redirection ("<", ">" and ">>")
-- Allow extra whitespace
+- Allow extra whitespace between tokens (' ' and '\t')
 - Basic error handling and reporting
-- Single Piping with redirection allowed on either end
+- Multi-piping with redirection allowed on either end

 Bugs:
 - rm -rf fails